NotTimTam/chrome-dino/README.md

 - Add levels.
 - Minimum of THREE levels.
 - Add celebatory messages
-- Fix main menu skin bug
+- hitboxes on the dino sometimes don't work

 ### If we have extra time:
 - Fix ground rendering (skip-place) bugs.
-- Scale skins Properly
-- Add skin switching on index.html
 - Add more sounds.
 - Add themeing player AND level.
 - Fix ptero bugs. (half done?)